dcemmerson/COLA_Project/CONTRIBUTING.md

 ## Getting Started

-Cola.govapps.us is a static website genetated using NodeJS which can be installed [here](https://nodejs.org/en/).
+cola.govapps.us is a webapp built using NodeJS which can be installed [here](https://nodejs.org/en/).
+Dependencies are managed using Node Package Manager, NPM.
+MariaDB is used as the SQL server.

 ### Making Changes

-In order to run the site locally
+To run the site locally:

 1) Clone this repository
+2) Run `npm install` from within the server folder to install dependenices
+3) Import the test database file /sql/cola_testdb_dump.sql into MariaDB
-2) Run npm install from the server folder, in order to install dependenices 3 Run 'npm start' and the website will be available at localhost:10000
+4) Run `node server` and the website will be accessible at localhost:10000

 ### Code Style